RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - This is not a required parameter and may be omitted.

     - `n00` and `n01` are examples of valid inputs.

+* ##### threshold

+    - What cut-off/threshold to use for DTD probability (optional, the default is 0.8)

+    - Acceptable input types: int or float or None.

+    - This is not a required parameter and may be omitted.

+    - `0.8`, `0.95`, and `0.5` are examples of valid inputs.

+    - If not specified the default input will be 0.8.

+* ##### slow_mode

+    - Whether to call DTD model directly rather than the precomputed DTD database to do a real-time calculation for DTD probability (default is False)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `T`, `t`, `True`, `F`, `f`, and `False` are examples of valid inputs.

+    - `True` and `False` are all possible valid inputs.

+    - If not specified the default input will be 0.8.

 ### overlay(action=overlay_clinical_info)